botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

     crackers contain 500 calories.
 ```

-Observe that this output contains some unwanted whitespace; ideally, we want each snack to have its own line, with no
+Observe that this output contains some unwanted whitespace; ideally, we want each snack to appear on a separate line
-leading indentation.
-Yet the extra whitespace is to be expected with our current program: the range block is indented,
+with no leading indentation.
+However, the extra whitespace is to be expected with our current program: the range block
-and YAGPDB simply reproduces that indentation.
+is indented, and YAGPDB simply reproduces that indentation.

 ```go
 {{ range $snacks }}